webgpu/webgpufundamentals/webgpu/lessons/webgpu-debugging.md

 ## WGSL errors

-If you get an error compiling a shader module you can ask for more detailed info by calling `getComplicationInfo`.
+If you get an error compiling a shader module you can ask for more detailed info by calling `getCompilationInfo`.

 Example: